 Accordingly, we manage and monitor our social media footprint carefully to know what is being said about the school and to respond to criticism and praise in a fair, responsible manner.

-Mrs G Murphy is responsible for managing our Twitter account and checking our Wikipedia and Google reviews.
-She follows the guidance in the LGfL / Safer Internet Centre online-reputation management document.
+Mrs Kilbride is responsible for managing our X-Twitter social media account and checking our Wikipedia and Google reviews and other mentions online.

 Staff, pupils' and parents' SM presence